TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

  * **Rack**: For the Plot at the given Row and Column, this is the number of the cassette that is filled with the material to sow before drilling.
  * **Accession**: This is the unique identifier from a particular seed/gene bank to identify the material.
 Currently the Germplasm Resource Unit (GRU) at the John Innes Centre is the only available seed bank, more will be added in the future, and the value that should be used is what they refer to as the *Accession Name*.
 For example, for the material detailed [here](https://www.seedstor.ac.uk/search-infoaccession.php?idPlant=39145) the accession name is *PW468-84-1-15-Q2B-MATU-P*.
 If the accession can be found in the GRU, it will change the background colour to green otherwise it will be blue.
  * **Comment**: Any comments for the plot.
- * **Image**: If there is a full-sized images of this plot, enter the web address of it here.
+ * **Image**: If there is a full-sized image of this plot, enter the web address of it here.
 If you need a web address to upload this to, please contact the Grassroots team so we can arrange to host the image.
- * **Thumbnail**: If there is a thumbnail images of this plot, enter the web address of it here.
+ * **Thumbnail**: If there is a thumbnail image of this plot, enter the web address of it here.
 If you need a web address to upload this to, please contact the Grassroots team so we can arrange to host the image.
+ * **Sowing order**: The order in which the plots were sown.
+ * **Walking order**: The order in which the plots were walked between.

-As well as these columns, you can also add columns to specify Treatmnet Factors, for crop treatments of the plot, and Measured Variables for phenotypic values.
+All of the column headings are case-sensitive and the order of them in your spreadsheet does not matter.
+As well as these columns, you can also add columns to specify Treatment Factors, for crop treatments of the plot, and Measured Variables for phenotypic values.

 ### Treatment Factors